 3 min read

 The Peakhour Purge module extends the Drupal Purge module.
-The Purge module provides a standardised way of seamlessly integrating third party CDNs, like Peakhour, with Drupal's native full page caching support.
+The Purge module provides a standardised way of integrating third party CDNs, like Peakhour, with Drupal's native full page caching support.
 Drupal's native support is suitable for small websites, but has a number of drawbacks.
 These drawbacks include:

 • Doesn't support the Vary header.